ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 - 900, 666, 523, 503, 392, 299, 127, ...

-We can see that this seems to be a general topic about starfish, but the important part is that **we have to decide what these topics mean** by interpereting the top words.
+We can see that this seems to be a general topic about starfish, but the important part is that **we have to decide what these topics mean** by interpreting the top words.
 The model will find us as many topics as we tell it to, this is an important choice to make.
-To large and we will likely only find very general topics which don't tell us anything new, to few and the algorithm way pick up on noise in the data and not return meaningful topics.
+Too large and we will likely only find very general topics which don't tell us anything new, too few and the algorithm way pick up on noise in the data and not return meaningful topics.
 So this is an important parameter to think about.

 This has been a rapid introduction to topic modelling, in order to help our topic modelling algorithms along we will first need to clean up our data.

 <a name="clean"></a>
 # Cleaning Unstructured Text Data

 The most important thing we need to do to help our topic modelling algorithm is to pre-clean up the tweets.
-If you look back at the tweets you may notice that they are very untidy, with non-statndard english, capitalisation, links, hashtags, @users and punctuation and emoticons everywhere.
+If you look back at the tweets you may notice that they are very untidy, with non-standard English, capitalisation, links, hashtags, @users and punctuation and emoticons everywhere.
 If we are going to be able to apply topic modelling we need to remove most of this and massage our data into a more standard form before finally turning it into vectors.

 In this section I will provide some functions for cleaning the tweets as well as the reasons for each step in cleaning.
-I won't cover the specifics of the packages we are going to use.
-The use of the Python `nltk` package and how to properly and efficiently clean text data could be a full tutorial itself so I hope that this is enough just to get you started.
+I won't cover the specifics of the package we are going to use.
+The use of the Python `nltk` package and how to properly and efficiently clean text data could be another full tutorial itself so I hope that this is enough just to get you started.

-First we will start with imports for this specific cleaning task
+First we will start with imports for this specific cleaning task.

 ```python
 import nltk